 There are certain books that, no matter your background, opinions or where you are in life, will change the way you look at the world.
-These books are few and far between, but once you find them, they stay with you forever.
+These books are few and far between, but they stay with you forever.
 Flowers for Algernon is one such novel.

-A heartbreaking story from the perspective of a mentally disabled man, Flowers for Algernon shows his innocent views of the world change as he comes to understand reality, as well as the devastating losses he faces.

-Flowers for Algernon follows the story of Charlie Gordon, a middle-aged man born with an exceptionally low IQ but a strong desire to better himself.
-He is chosen as the subject of an experimental surgery that hopes to raise his intelligence.
-Slowly, Charlie’s IQ rises until it surpasses those around him.
-But along with the delight accompanying his newfound intelligence comes sadness as Charlie realizes the cruelty of reality, which his handicap prevented him from seeing before.
-As Charlie tries to come to terms with the world around him, the doctors find a complication with Charlie’s surgery that may revert him to his significantly lower IQ, and Charlie faces losing everything: his intelligence, his understanding, and the relationships that he developed after his surgery.
+A heartbreaking story told from the perspective of a mentally disabled man, this book follows Charlie Gordon, a middle-aged man with a low IQ and a strong desire to better himself.
+He is chosen as the subject of an experimental surgery to raise his intelligence.
+As a result, Charlie’s IQ rises – until it surpasses those around him.
+While delighting in his newfound intelligence, Charlie also realizes the cruelty of reality, which his handicap prevented him from seeing.
+Then his doctors find a complication with the surgery that may result in him returning to his original IQ.
+Charlie faces losing everything: his intelligence, his understanding, and the relationships he developed.

-Charlie’s story is ultimately a tragedy, one of loss of his innocence, his hope and his trust.
-Flowers for Algernon is an absolutely unforgettable novel, one that teaches many of life’s harsh lessons and shows us the world from an utterly unique perspective.
+Charlie’s story is ultimately a tragedy – a loss of innocence, hope, and trust.
+Flowers for Algernon is an unforgettable novel that teaches many of life’s harsh lessons and shows us the world from an utterly unique perspective.

 This piece has been published in Teen Ink’s monthly print magazine.